-\17-18.
+15-16.
 HYGIENE, PHYSICAL AND MENTAL.
-3 credits each semester.
+2 credits each semester.

 This course has three major objectives.
 The first is to assist the student to master certain knowledges and to develop attitudes, habits, and skills which will be effective in enabling him to live at a high level of physical efficiency.
 The second is to enable him to explore, analyze, and evaluate his abilities, interests, and needs as a sound basis for personal and social adjustments.
 The third is to assist the student in his other school work.
-Two lectures a week, one discussion group, and two laboratory periods.
+One lecture and one discussion group per week.